On the Morita invariance of Categorical Enumerative Invariants: Calabi--Yau -categories

 where the third equality follows from Lemma \ref{lem:contraction}(4).
 This implies $\rho_{0,0}$ is a constant strong homotopy inner product for $\CC'$, hence $\CC'$ is cyclic. \end{proof}

-The previous proposition guarantees a (minimal) \Ai-category equipped with a strong homotopy inner product is isomorphic to a cyclic one.
+The previous proposition guarantees that any (minimal) \Ai-category equipped with a strong homotopy inner product is isomorphic to a cyclic one.
 We want to examine to what extent this is unique.
-For this purpose we need the following lemma.
+For this purpose we need the following lemma, which is the analogue of the Moser stability theorem in Symplectic Geometry.